-Bond yields in emerging East Asia rose amid growing expectations that interest rates will remain elevated for longer, according to a new report from the Asian Development Bank (ADB).
+Bond yields in emerging East Asia rose amid growing expectations that interest rates will remain elevated for longer, according to a new report by the Asian Development Bank (ADB).
 Vietnam’s local currency bond market rebounded, expanding 7.7% quarter-on-quarter.

 Treasury bonds and other government bonds increased 3.3% quarter-on-quarter to support the government's funding requirements.
 (Source: VGP) |